simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 26-Feb 28 2024
+Solar Radiation Storm Forecast for Feb 27-Feb 29 2024

-              Feb 26  Feb 27  Feb 28
+              Feb 27  Feb 28  Feb 29
 S1 or greater   10%     10%     10%

-Rationale: There exists a slight chance for S1 (Minor) solar radiation storms over through 28 Feb.
+Rationale: There is a slight chance for S1 (Minor) conditions over 27-29 Feb.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 25 2024 1722 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 26-Feb 28 2024
+Radio Blackout Forecast for Feb 27-Feb 29 2024

-              Feb 26        Feb 27        Feb 28
+              Feb 27        Feb 28        Feb 29
-R1-R2           70%           70%           70%
+R1-R2           50%           50%           50%
-R3 or greater   30%           30%           30%
+R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 (Strong), through 28 Feb.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 or greater events, over 27-29 Feb.

 ```